bdharva/bdharva.github.io/_posts/blog/2016-09-29-d3-mapping-sales.md

 			--out-object=nation \
 			-- $<

-In the interest of not reinventing the wheel while trying to avoid plagiarism, [Mike Bostock explains](https://bost.ocks.org/mike/bubble-map/#finding-boundaries) what all of this means (and does) as clearly and succinctly as possible.
+In the interest of not reinventing the wheel, [Mike Bostock explains](https://bost.ocks.org/mike/bubble-map/#finding-boundaries) what all of this means (and does) as clearly and succinctly as one could.
 All you need to know here is this: once you've created the `Makefile`, executing `make build` in terminal will create the `us.json` file that you're going to feed D3.
 And executing `make clean` will delete that file, as well as the `/build` folder containing the downloaded files referenced to build it.

 ### Mapping the Data